WANTED: A few good crime writers.

 Jaden Terrell is a Shamus Award finalist and the author of the internationally published, Nashville-based Jared McKean private detective mysteries.
-She writes a series of author interviews for the International Thriller Writers' The Big Thrill online Magazine and is also a contributor to the Killer Nashville Noir anthology and to Now Write!
+She's a contributor to the International Thriller Writers' Big Thrill online magazine and to Now Write!
 Mysteries, a collection of writing exercises published by Tarcher/Penguin for writers of crime fiction.

 Terrell is a recipient of several awards for service to the crime writing community, including the 2017 Killer Nashville Builder Award and two awards for service to the Southeast Chapter of Mystery Writers of America (SEMWA): the 2009 Magnolia Award and the 2017 Silver Quill Award.